ARTICLE I – NAME

 All active members who are current in payment of their membership dues shall have equal voting privileges.

-When applying for membership, the agency shall list all individuals who are to be members.
+When applying for an agency membership, the agency shall list all individuals who are to be members.
 Upon payment of dues, agency membership can include up to three (3) members each having voting privileges and shall be specifically identified.
 In the event that a member resigns from the agency, another agency member may be designated to fill that membership.

 ARTICLE VI – GOVERNING STRUCTURE

-The Association shall consist of a Board of Directors made up of a President, a President-elect, an immediate past President, a Secretary and a Treasurer, and eight (8) directors, all with equal votes.
+The Association shall consist of a Board of Directors made up of a President, a President-elect, an Immediate Past President, a Secretary and a Treasurer, and eight (8) directors, all with equal votes.
 All directors and officers shall be active members in order to qualify for office, and all officers shall serve without pay.

 All officers must act in good faith and with reasonable care and must handle the affairs of the Association with prudence.
 Their relationship to the Association is one of trust, and they are bound to exercise the utmost good faith in transactions relating to his or her duties.
 Any officer failing to do so will result in forfeiture of their office by a 2/3 majority vote of the Board present.
 He or she is bound by restrictions in the by-laws and is liable for loss resulting from failure to observe those restrictions.

-The term of office of the President, President-elect, immediate past President, Secretary and Treasurer shall be for one year, beginning on the first day of each calendar year.
-The President-elect shall succeed the President as the senior organization officer on the first day of each calendar year unless the President resigns, at which time the President-elect will become acting President for the remainder of the unexpired term of the President and then fulfill their regular term of office.
+The term of office of the President, President-elect, Immediate Past President, Secretary and Treasurer shall be for one year, beginning on the first day of each calendar year.
+The President-elect shall succeed the President as the senior organization officer on the first day of each calendar year unless the President resigns, at which time the President-elect will become acting President for the remainder of the unexpired term of the President and their regular term of office.
 Should the President and President-elect vacate their offices, the Board is empowered to install, by majority vote, an acting President until the next election at which time a President and President-elect shall be installed in accordance with these by-laws.
 The term of office of the directors shall be for two years, four (4) of them on a staggered basis, and each officer shall hold his or her office until his or her successor is elected and qualified.

 No elective officer shall hold office after he/she ceases to be an active member.
 Neither the President nor President-elect may succeed himself/herself to the same office.
 The Secretary and Treasurer may be re-elected to a second one-year term.
 There is no limit to the number of consecutive terms one may serve as a director.